znti/dojot-cli/README.md

 `npm install -g @znti/dojot-cli`

-After installation is complete, you can test the module with
+After installation is complete, you can use this module's features

+## Hello world
+Authenticates with dojot platform and list its templates and devices.

 `dojot hello-world`